pustotnik/zenmake/docs/why.rst

 performance.
 I want a simple, stable build tool that just works.

 Below I describe what is wrong with some of existing build systems in my opinion.
-I regarded only build systems that can build C/C++ projects.
+I considered only build systems that can build C/C++ projects.

 **CMake**